A Spanish translation of this article is available here: Traducción Española

 Drawing from second-hand sources

-Drawing or painting from images taken by others is one of the most risky strategies a high school Art student can use.
+Drawing or painting from images taken by others is one of the riskiest strategies a high school Art student can use.
 It sets off alarm bells for the examiner, as it can indicate a lack of personal connection to a topic, a lack of originality, plagiarism issues and result in superficial / surface-deep work.
 Using images sourced from magazines, books and the internet screams of one thing: a student who cannot get off their backside long enough to find something of their own to draw.
 NOTE: This is a guideline only.
 There are certain art projects – some of which are featured on this website – in which drawing from second-hand resources is acceptable.
 In general, however, this is something that should be approached with extreme care.

 Spending too long on annotation

 For some students, writing comes naturally – they enjoy pouring words onto a page.
 Others use annotation as a form of procrastination, to avoid working on the visual material.
 There is nothing wrong with annotation.
 It is an excellent mechanism for refining ideas, evaluating work and communicating concepts and ideas.
 But students should remember this: it is usually possible to score perfect marks with little or zero annotation (except, of course, in artist studies where written analysis is required); it is never possible to score perfect marks with annotation only.
-The practical work is what matters.
 Spend your effort creating outstanding drawings and paintings.
 Use annotation as and when is necessary, but put your fullest energy into creating artwork.
 Put the art first and the annotation second.

 Presenting work poorly